IBE160/SG-612/docs/product-brief.md

 ## Executive Summary

 The "Smart To-Do List App" project aims to develop a lightweight, AI-enhanced task manager designed to simplify task organization for students and busy users.
 Leveraging Google's Gemini AI, the application will automatically suggest labels and priorities for tasks, significantly reducing manual effort and maintaining focus on high-priority items.
 Developed as a school project, the initiative prioritizes practical application and learning outcomes while delivering a functional Minimum Viable Product (MVP) that includes core CRUD operations, user-controlled AI suggestions, smart lists, and filtering capabilities.
-The proposed technology stack features Flask for the backend, Bootstrap 5 for a responsive frontend, SQLite for data storage, and the Google Gemini API for intelligent task categorization.
+The proposed technology stack features Flask for the backend, Tailwind for a responsive frontend, SQLite for data storage, and the Google Gemini API for intelligent task categorization.

 ---